leggedrobotics/raisimGym/README.md

 ## Install
 Please install/save everything locally to prevent corrupting your system files.
 We will assume that you have a single workspace where you save all repos related to raisim.

-You can check out our [docker file](/dockers/ubuntu1804/Dockerfile) if you are stuck.
-If you are happy with working in a Docker docker container, make an image out of it.

 Here we introduce two variables

 - WORKSPACE: workspace where you clone your git repos
 - LOCAL_BUILD: build directory where you install exported cmake libraries

+You can check out our [docker file](/dockers/ubuntu1804/Dockerfile) if you are stuck.

 ### Python setup
 1. Install python3